 If you don’t understand a financial product get independent financial advice before you buy.

-People may use endowment policies for the following reasons:
+People might use endowment policies for the following reasons:

 - a specific savings goal.

 - Interest-only mortgages – at one time these types of endowments were a very common way of saving to pay off an interest-only mortgage, but that is no longer the case, as the amount generated by the end of the policy term is not guaranteed to pay off the mortgage amount, particularly if poor performance results from adverse market conditions.

 How they work